GraphStreamingProject/ZeppelinExperiments/comparison_systems/terrace/README.md

 source ~/.bashrc
 ```

+You are done setting up Terrace, return to [README.md](README.md).
+Supplementary information is below.

 ## Running Experiments
 ### Ingestion Experiment
 The command line arguments to the `ingestion_test` executable are as follows: